junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 If you're trying to level your ship, you'll prolly set them as flagship which gives them a [small exp bonus](https://en.kancollewiki.net/Experience_and_Rank#Sorties) by default, but be careful of equipment & other ships, since there is a possibility of them stealing MVP, which has a higher bonus.

 You have the ability to use other ships as fodder to increase the stats of a selected ship, called [modernization](https://en.kancollewiki.net/Modernization) .
 Since you need to have fodder of (many rare) ships it's advised to [prioritize](https://en.kancollewiki.net/Help:Modernization) your modernizations.
-You can also [remodel](https://en.kancollewiki.net/Remodel_\(Mechanic\)) a ship when they are of eligible level to futher increase stats.
+You can also [remodel](https://en.kancollewiki.net/Remodel_\(Mechanic\)) a ship when they are of eligible level to fruther increase stats.
 If you did modernization before, note that some effects are kept, others not.
 Ships whose remodels are theoretical (ships that were sunk in WW2 before they got upgraded to a certain config), you need a [blueprint](https://en.kancollewiki.net/Blueprint) and maybe other resources such as the [much-coveted](https://twitter.com/__MinT__2301/status/1255451971093499904) protopult.
 You can get 1 blueprint from 4 [medals](https://en.kancollewiki.net/Medal), which are obtained by (repeatable) quests, and some regular/event maps.
 The other resources are obtained from quests & events.
 Since the availability of other resources are limited, it's advised to [prioritize](https://en.kancollewiki.net/Help:Ship_Priority) your remodels.

 In Excercise/PVP battles, bringing along a CLT such as Kashima increases the exp earned by your fleet by about 5-10% usually.